-Extradition has developed into an area of law that require dedicated, detailed and specialist advice.
-A fast area of growth in terms of the number of cases and the jurisprudence it generates.
-We have been part of that legal development recognised as a leading firm in this area of law responsible for changes the 2003 Extradition Act and in setting leading guideline cases in so many aspects of the act.
+Extradition has developed into an area of law that requires dedicated, detailed and specialist advice.
+It is a field of fast growth in terms of the number of cases and the jurisprudence it generates.
+We have been part of that legal development recognised as a leading firm responsible for changes the 2003 Extradition Act and in setting guideline cases in so many aspects of the act.

 We have extensive experience of representing clients at the Magistrates’ Court and on appeal to the High Court.

 While we lead the way, we do not forget that our clients are real people with real needs.
 The effect of extradition can be overwhelming and we strive to assist our clients during a very difficult time.
 We recognise the importance of communicating with families and seeking assistance from lawyers outside the jurisdiction, where appropriate.
 We protect our clients’ rights throughout the process.

 Our strength lies in using many tactics to achieve our client’s overall strategy depending on their needs and circumstances.
 This can include negotiation with the Requesting State, challenging the validity of the extradition warrant, and working to have the warrant withdrawn by the Requesting State.
 Our involvement in complex human trafficking cases has allowed us to fight for EU and British nationals alike.

 In terms of challenging the extradition warrant in the Extradition Court, we have vast experience of mounting arguments based on procedural failures, the Human Rights Act 1998 and the European Convention on Human Rights.

 We of course recognise that some of our clients simply wish to return to the Requesting State.
 We are able to assist with this transfer by ensuring our clients have advice, knowledge and information regarding the procedure for their return.